tableau/connector-plugin-sdk/docs/tdvt.md

 ## How it works

-The TDVT consists of Python scripts that create a test framework around TabQueryCLI.exe.
+The TDVT consists of Python scripts that create a test framework around tabquerytool.exe, a command line tool that leverages Tableau's data connectivity layer.
 The inputs are an expression test file or a logical query and a TDS.
 The outputs are rows of data returned from the database after executing the query.